-If the results of step 1 and 2 show you have a salinity problem, we need to see what crops could grow on your soil.
-That depends on the exact salinity level.
+If the results of step 1 and 2 show you have a salinity problem, we need to determine which crops can be grown on your soil.
+This depends on the exact salinity level.

 If you have not performed the steps to sample and measure soil for salinity, please click here.

-The below tables give a general classification of different crops and their suitability for saline agriculture.
-Keep in mind that of many crops there are very salt tolerant varieties, even under strongly saline conditions yields of for example 75% of the maximum yield is still achievable.
+The following table provides a general classification of different crops and their suitability for saline agriculture.
+Keep in mind that of many crops there are salt tolerant varieties.
+Even under strongly saline conditions yields of for example 75% of the maximum yield are still achievable.

 |Value (dS/m)||Salinity||Crops and varieties|

-If you have used our alternate method - "Saturated paste method" to test the soil, please click on read more.
+If you have used our alternative method - "Saturated paste method" to test the soil, please click on read more.

 Thank you for taking the first step towards Saline agriculture.
 In the following steps, you can fill in your personal details and answer some questions related to your environment so that we could help you better.